Eurovision Song Contest 2010: Active EBU members

-EBU had talks to Liechtenstein's only broadcaster 1 FL TV for them to join the EBU, and become a part of the Eurovision Song Contest.
-1 FL TV's programme director Peter Kölbel had confirmed interest in their participation as soon as full EBU membership is granted, which may have happened in December 2009.
+EBU had talks to Liechtenstein's only broadcaster 1FLTV for them to join the EBU, and become a part of the Eurovision Song Contest.
+1FLTV's programme director Peter Kölbel had confirmed interest in their participation as soon as full EBU membership is granted, which may have happened in December 2009.
 Thus they were getting ready to debut in 2010, considering a national final concept similar to the German version of the Idol series – Deutschland sucht den Superstar (DSDS).
 In November 1FLTV decided against applying for EBU membership in December for financial reasons, ruling out a debut at the 2010 contest.